Back to Glossary

 💡 Real-Life Example

-Want to talk more about "Cognitive Distortion"?
+Want to talk more about "cognitive distortion"?

 Mindy is here to explore this topic with you and offer personalized advice